-- Consider every student’s individual learning needs and plan accordingly to allow every student to access lessons and make expected progress.
+- Consider every student’s individual learning needs and plan accordingly to allow every student to access lessons and make exceptional progress

-- To challenge and engage all students in lessons, ensuring sufficient breadth and depth of content to stretch the most able as well as support pupils to make good progress.
+- Challenge and engage all students in lessons, ensuring sufficient breadth and depth of content to stretch the most able as well as support pupils to make good progress.

 - Assess students’ progress regularly, (in line with department policy) and to monitor progress using relevant data to inform planning and set personal development opportunities.

-- To monitor and track every students’ progress regularly and offer meaningful intervention strategies and sessions if necessary ,to ensure good progress for all.
+- Monitor and track every students’ progress regularly and offer meaningful intervention strategies and sessions if necessary, to ensure good progress for all.

 - Enable students to become both creative and critical thinkers, readers and writers through the development of the skills and resources they will need to succeed in an increasingly literate and multimodal world.

 - Encourage a knowledge, understanding, appreciation and tolerance of the multicultural and multi-ethnic society and world in which we live.

 Overview of Key Stage 3